 Back then, I was razor-focused on raising money and closing early customers for my marketing software firm, Perfect Pitch.
 When I say razor-focused, I mean head-down, nothing else matters, if I can just do this, please God, I won’t ask for anything else kind of focus.
-The bursting of the tech bubble put an end to that particular dream and, in many ways, should have put an end to the relationship I had with Lois Lindauer.
+The bursting of the tech bubble put an end to that particular dream.
+In many ways, it should have put an end to the relationship I had with Lois Lindauer.
 It didn’t.

 Now and again, I would email Lois with questions on how to pivot my own businesses or the VC-backed tech firms I was leading.
 Out of deep respect, I didn’t ask often.
 Each time, she would insist we meet.
 Her advice was always insightful, thoughtful and wise.
 And right.

-Like many founders and executive teams, Lois suffered from a nagging feeling that the thing she wanted to convey was just beyond reach.
+It happens to many founders and executive teams.
+Creating a unique message that connects is hard.
 It’s there, but each time you try to articulate it, you ramble on and on.
-An explanation of WHAT you are offering is often trapped inside the reason WHY you are offering your products and services.
-This is a messaging problem caused by a conflict between the WHAT and the WHY.
+An explanation of WHAT you are offering can be trapped inside the reason WHY you are offering your products and services.
+The struggle with the messaging problem is a conflict between the WHAT and the WHY.
 If you can’t connect the WHAT and the WHY, it becomes difficult to create messaging that matters to your audience.

 For founders with an idea chasing funding and customers and VC-backed teams disrupting a market, defining the messaging framework is key.
 You often need a framework to uncover the link between WHAT and WHY.
 As I wrote about in my article “I Just Need a Landing Page” and Other Mistakes You Are Making with Your Early-Stage Branding, there are discovery questions that can help get you thinking about this connection.
-To further that thinking, here are the two principles I keep in mind when approaching messaging:
+To further that thinking, here are the two principles I keep in mind when creating unique messaging that connects:

 - Messaging is the ability to communicate your unique value.